 The size of the park is a primary determining factor.
-The parks range considerably in size from the very smallest of maybe 25 trailer lots to parks with 2,000 spaces.
+The parks range considerably in size from the very smallest of maybe 25 lots to parks with 2,000 spaces.

 It doesn't mean there is anything wrong with a smaller park but naturally the larger parks can afford more activities, amenities, and central facilities.

 The medium and larger sized parks are pretty standard in terms of layout, security, and central facilities.
 Some smaller parks are more for the very budget conscious and those who are not interested in paying for a lot of things they don't use.
 It is all about individual choice.

 Most of the trailer parks are about 70-90% 'park model' homes.
 (With the rest being mostly motor homes and 5th wheels.)

 These park model trailers are all about the same size.
 The lots they sit on are about the same size.